spicysomtam/k3s-aws-cluster/README.md

 * Allows public and private subnets to be defined.
 Public is where the load balancer and bastion go; private is where the cluster is provisioned.
 * Optional: can add a bastion host to allow ssh jumping from public to private subnets so you can get the k3s nodes (where you choose to have this config).
 * Ability to turn off port 6443 (kubernetes api) on the load balancer (see below for details).
+* Able to attach additional security groups to masters and agents.
+This means you can provide additional access to these nodes outside the module.
+For example if you define an additional load balancer and want to open up some additional ports for it.

 Adapted from my [rancher install on aws via terraform](https://github.com/spicysomtam/rancher-k3s-aws-tf).